si-mikey/BoostWebDriver/readme.md

 Instructions:
 =========
-1. launching a new instance, which navigates to www.shutterstock.com, sleeps then dies. see tests/ for more examples.
+1. The below example loads up www.shutterstock.com waits 2 seconds then shows two methods of clicking on a submit button.
+Comment one of them to test the other.see tests/ for more examples.
-2. You need to have cURL enabled.
+2. You need to have cURL enabled in your php.ini.

 ```php
 <?php